protesilaos/tempus-themes/README.md

 ### External project integrations

-*These may not be in sync with the current state of my project.*
+*It is most likely that these are not in sync with the current state of the Tempus themes project.
+Consider these references "honourable mentions" rather than endorsements or substitutes for the themes provided by my project:*

 * [Oomox](https://gitlab.com/actionless/oomox): graphical application
   for generating different color variations of a Numix-based and Materia